 Leave of Absence (LOA)

-If you are considering a Leave of Absence, please consult with the Director of US Financial Aid as soon as possible.
+If you are considering a Leave of Absence, please consult with the US Financial Aid Director as soon as possible.
 The conditions and repercussions of any LOA are specific for US Financial Aid and differ from those related to a "university" leave of absence.